Knife crime information

 What works to stop knife crime?

-The YEF Toolkit summarises the best available research about what works to prevent youth violence.
+The YEF Toolkit summarises the best available research about how to stop knife crime in the UK.
 Below are the approaches which have a strong focus on preventing knife crime.
+These are regularly updated as new research becomes available.

 Summary of the evidence